-The aluminum reflector and hot-dipped galvanized steel mount maintain pointing accuracy, while ensuring both durability and reliability.
-The antenna and standard manual mount will survive 150mph (241km/h) winds, in any position of operation, without damage or permanent deformation, in moderate coastal/industrial areas.
-Please note that severe environmental conditions may require additional protection.
+The aluminum enclosure and hot-dipped galvanized steel mount maintain pointing accuracy and ensure durability and reliability.
+The antenna and standard manual mount with enclosure will survive 125 mph (200 km/h) wind, in any position of operation, without damage or permanent deformation in moderate coastal/industrial areas.
+Severe conditions require additional protection.